 Have Your Say

-The survey runs from Thursday 25 February to Sunday 28 March 2021 after
+The survey was open for the community to complete from Thursday 25 February to Sunday 28 March 2021.

-different off-leash dog areas during March.
+different off-leash dog areas.
 Across the two hours in each

-location staff will help to raise awareness of the survey and provide the
+location staff helped to raise awareness of the survey and provide the

 opportunity to make suggestions on what could be included in the Strategy.